 The apprenticeship adverts and vacancies in this section are a snapshot of Find An Apprenticeship (opens in new tab) (FAA), a digital system supporting apprenticeship advertisement and recruitment.
 They represent only a subset of the total number of vacancies available across the marketplace, as many apprenticeships are not advertised through this website.

-There were 14,170 adverts comprising of 20,710 vacancies on Find An Apprenticeship between August and October 2024.
-These are both decreases of 20% on the same period the previous year when there were 17,770 adverts and 25,870 vacancies.
+There were 11,860 adverts comprising 16,330 vacancies on Find An Apprenticeship between August and October 2025.
+These are decreases of 16% and 21% respectively on the same period the previous year when there were 14,170 adverts and 20,710 vacancies.

 The ‘Underlying data – apprenticeship vacancies’ file in the ‘Additional supporting files’ accordion contains more information about the vacancies and adverts published on Find an apprenticeship.
-This file is updated alongside our quarterly releases.
-The current file was published in November 2024 and covers vacancies from August 2022 to October 2024.
+This file covers vacancies from August 2022 to October 2025.

 Search for apprenticeship training by job role or keyword